jax-ml/jax/docs/jaxpr.rst

     computation content of the function (described below).
   * ``consts`` is a list of constants.

-The most interesting part of the ClosdJaxpr is the actual execution content, represented as a :py:class:`jax.core.Jaxpr` as printed using the following grammar::
+The most interesting part of the ClosedJaxpr is the actual execution content, represented as a :py:class:`jax.core.Jaxpr` as printed using the following grammar::